egorkapot/Parimatch/README.md

-# Parimatch
+# Parimatch Technical Task

-Doing clustering using Andrew curves, K-means and Elbow method
+Given this dataset I needed to do clustering using Andrew curves, K-means and Elbow method